161 S. Main Street,

 Salt Lake City,

-No one has favorited this theater
+2 people favorited this theater

-The theatre was last operated by Plitt Theatres as a discount theatre, called the Utah III (Utah I & II were in the former Utah Theatre opposite).
+From March 28, 1975 the theatre was last operated by Plitt Theatres as a discount theatre, called the Utah III (Utah I & II were in the former Utah Theatre opposite).

 Eventually, the theatre was converted into a store, and continues to operate as such today.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 I hate to say it, but you have the wrong building.
 The Studio was in the Bamberger Building.
 The space is empty.
 The store front has art work, placed there for the Olympics.

 The Studio Theatre seated 285 people.

 Sorta a weird Triple theatre,Guess Plitt was right,but often a discount house will make money and heck you could walk the print across the street.Amazed how many cities have no bargin theatres.We have seven plex $2,00 house that does well.

 Mike Rogers, the Utah III AKA Studio was a single screen, it was across the street from the Utah Theatre that was converted from a single screen to a double.
 Thus renaming the Studio to the Utah III.